Keyline design: Keypoint

-In a smooth, grassy valley, a location denominated the keypoint is identified at which the lower and leveller portion of the primary valley floor suddenly steepens higher.
+In a smooth, grassy valley, a location designated the keypoint is identified at which the lower and more level portion of the primary valley floor suddenly steepens higher.
 The keyline of this primary valley is determined by pegging a contour line that conforms to the natural shape of the valley through the keypoint, such that all points on the keyline are at the same elevation as the keypoint.
-Contour plowing both above and below the keyline and parallel to it ipso facto is "off-contour", but the developing pattern tends to drift rainwater runoff away from the center of the valley and, incidentally, prevent erosion of its soil.
+Contour plowing both above and below the keyline and parallel to it is necessarily "off-contour", but the developing pattern tends to drift rainwater runoff away from the center of the valley and, incidentally, prevent erosion of its soil.

-Cultivation conforming to Keyline design for ridges is done parallel to any suitable contour, but only on the high side of the contour's guide line.
-This ipso facto develops a pattern of off-contour cultivation in which all the rip marks made in the soil slope down towards the center of the ridge.
+Cultivation conforming to Keyline design for ridges is carried out parallel to any suitable contour, but only on the high side of the contour's guide line.
+This process develops a pattern of off-contour cultivation in which all the rip marks made in the soil slope down toward the center of the ridge.
 This pattern of cultivation allows more time for water to infiltrate.
-Cultivation following Keyline pattern also enables controlled flood irrigation of undulating land, which increases the rate of development of deep, fertile soil.
+Cultivation following the Keyline pattern also enables controlled flood irrigation of undulating land, which increases the rate of development of deep, fertile soil.

-In many nations, including Australia, it is important to optimize infiltration of rainfall, and Keyline cultivation accomplishes this while delaying the concentration of runoff that could damage the land.
+In many nations, including Australia, it is important to optimize the infiltration of rainfall, and Keyline cultivation accomplishes this while delaying the concentration of runoff that could damage the land.
 Yeomans' technique differs from traditional contour plowing in several important respects.
-Random contour plowing also becomes off contour but usually with the opposite effect on runoff, namely causing it to quickly run off ridges and concentrate in valleys.
+Random contour plowing also becomes off-contour but usually with the opposite effect on runoff, namely causing it to quickly run off ridges and concentrate in valleys.
 The limitations of the traditional system of soil conservation, with its "safe disposal" approach to farm water, was an important motivation to develop Keyline design.